NayemurRahman-Nayem/ATMCaseStudy-java/README.md

 This project contains all the functionality of ATM machine.
-The whole project is built by the help of Java programming language.
+The whole project is based on java.